intellar/Dual_Display_ESP32/README.md

 ## Author & License

 *   **Author:** Intellar ([github.com/intellar](https://github.com/intellar))
 *   **License:** This project is released under a custom license.
 See the LICENSE.md file for details.
+Acknowledge and cite intellar in derivative works !

 ---